 Why do I share this here, well this site is my attempt at openly exploring all questions through the stories formulated by images and text.
 Card reading is about piercing the veil, lifting it just a slight bit and letting the question interact with the images so that a story emerges.
 Card reading is about formulating the mutlifarious nature of truths.
 Like the example of the snapshot, laying down a group of cards is the captured image, the portal opens and now the reader lifts the veil and glimpses the answer already inherent in the question.
 In essence making the unconscious conscious.

 Needless to say, I recommend Julio Cortázar.
 If you read spanish dive in, if not, find a translation and give it a go.
-I will definitely be picking this new publication up and will perhaps be sharing my thoughts on it here.
+I will definitely be picking this new publication up.